05/10/2020

 Let’s analyse the module interface and find out what each component means.

-Those who like the QUIK terminal (earlier we compared QUIK and ATAS) will appreciate the way the information is presented.
+Those who like the QUIK terminal will appreciate the way the information is presented.
 The market data are also presented in the table form in this ATAS module.

 The All Prices module review